mbcovid19updates/mbcovid19updates.github.io/README.md

 <a name="reopening"></a>
 ## Re-opening Plan

-_Last updated: August 3, 2021_
+_Last updated: August 7, 2021_

-<a href="#restrictions" class="button">View Current Restrictions (as of July 17)</a>
+<a href="#restrictions" class="button">View Current Restrictions (as of August 7)</a>

-Manitoba has announced its re-opening plans.
-The 3-phase plan to gradually lift the current public health order restrictions is primarily dependent on Manitobans getting the vaccine and following current orders.
+Manitoba's 3-phase plan to gradually lift the current public health order restrictions is primarily dependent on Manitobans getting the vaccine and following current orders.

 Phase 1 | Phase 2 | Phase 3
 --- | --- | ---